bakame-php/http-structured-fields/README.md

 echo $value;                //"b=?0, a=bar;baz=42, c=@1671800423"
 ```

-Or with an iterable of pairs as described in the RFC:
+Or with an iterable structure of pairs as described in the RFC:

 ```php
 use Bakame\Http\StructuredFields\Parameters;